 - Detecting speech: Listens for keywords and phrases that potentially indicate cheating, such as “Hey Siri,” instead of flagging unimportant sounds like coughing or even a test taker speaking aloud as they work through a problem.

 Honorlock integrates with Canvas, Blackboard, Moodle, D2L, Open LMS, Intellum, and Docebo, and provides open APIs for custom integrations.
-Exam admins also have access to in-depth, filterable reports with time-stamped HD recordings all in one easy to use portal.
+Exam admins also have access to in-depth, filterable reports with time-stamped HD recordings all in one portal.